t-mullen/Web-Broadcasting-Software/README.md

 ## notes
 `wbs` does not **broadcast** your video, it simply gives you an output MediaStream to do with as you wish.

-You could send it over a WebRTC connection, record it as a file, send to to a proxy RTMP server, pipe it through FFMPEG... whatever!
+You could send it over a WebRTC connection, record it as a file, send to to a proxy RTMP server, pipe it through FFMPEG... anything.

 ## todo
 - [ ] Audio mixer